 But the reality is freelance writing no longer pays what it once did, and it increasingly made sense to add another string to my bow.

 I felt I needed to upskill and formally add digital skills to my CV.
 I liked the idea of the flexibility social media marketing could offer me.
 I read about the journalist Rachel Mostyn, who had trained with Digital Mums.
-She was now working for Digital Mums and had even managed to combine her writing and social media work with a family sabbatical to Ecuador.
+She worked for Digital Mums and had even managed to combine her writing and social media work with a family sabbatical to Ecuador.

 The training is live learning, which means working in real time for a business, so you come out with a level of expertise and confidence you just couldn't get via purely theoretical study.